How to Prepare for an ELL Job Interview

 Common ELL/Bilingual Terms

-You may wish to review common terms and acronyms related to ESL/Bilingual instruction before the interview.
+You may wish to review common terms and acronyms related to ELL/Bilingual instruction before the interview.
 You can find many of these terms in the Colorín Colorado glossary.
 Remember that your district or state may have its own set of terminology, and that one school, district, or state may define terms or programs differently from another.

 Certification